15+ GDPR Statistics 2023 – Facts, Fines and Impact

 (Source: PR Newswire)

-2/3rd of Americans say they’d love to get a sight of a “GDPR in the USA” – they accord with the government that it should do something more than data protection work and improve federal regulations.
+2/3rd of Americans say they’d love to get a sight of a “GDPR in the USA” – they agree with the government that it should do something more than data protection work and improve federal regulations.

 78% also worry about how companies handle their data.
-Obviously, most people aren’t willing to share information that is personal in exchange for a lesser price or lesser ads on the internet.
+Obviously, most people aren’t willing to share information that is personal in exchange for a lesser price or fewer ads on the internet.
 Surprisingly young people don’t care, with 45% saying that they would give up personal data to get a great deal.

 #9.
 The whole world is being applied to the GDPR